NautiyalLab/OperantBehaviorAnalysis-Python/README.md

 - Animals receive randomly delivered rewards (20 minutes), given LiCl, then placed back in context (20 minutes)
 - Reward delivery is the same as TT2, so that analysis can be used here
 ### Visualization of Session
+- I will be adding some of that in the Command Line branch.